OECD cuts global economic outlook amid omicron scare | DW | 01.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The influential body says recovery is being held back by supply bottlenecks and labor shortages.
-Calling for swifter vaccinations, it warns that growth could be further derailed by the arrival of the new COVID variant.
+The OECD says recovery is being held back by supply bottlenecks and labor shortages.
+Calling for swifter vaccinations, it warns growth could be further derailed by the new COVID-19 variant.

 The 38-member body now expects global output to grow by 5.6% this year, down 0.1 percentage point from its September outlook.
-It, however, maintained its forecast of 4.5% growth in 2022.
+It maintained its forecast of 4.5% growth in 2022, however.

 "We are concerned that the new variant of the virus, the omicron strain, is further adding to the already high levels of uncertainty and risks, and that could be a threat to the recovery," OECD Chief Economist Laurence Boone told reporters.